mryap/fierce-robin/src/pages/posts/capturing-Measurements-Google-Analytics.md

 ---
 title: Capturing measurements in Google Analytics
 date: 2019-03-28
 description: To get a better picture of how users are experiencing your site or application, you have to send additional interaction data to Google Analytics.
+thumb_img_path: /images/bbf6feb63db1a086.png
 template: post
 ---